GabbeHags/aoc2021/README.md

 ### My Goals
 * Do the tasks in Python.
-* Try to do the Python solution in Rust.
+* Try to do the task in Rust. (trying to learn rust)

 ### Private leaderboard
 * [Leaderboard](https://adventofcode.com/2021/leaderboard/private/view/642677)